Braden Holtby: Activism

-Holtby openly supports LGBTQ+ inclusion and Black Lives Matter.
+Prior to the 2014 Winter Olympics in Russia, Holtby said that more could be done to protest Russia's new anti-gay laws by attending the games than by sitting them out and that a boycott "would cause more problems than it would solve."

 He served as the Capitals' LGBTQ+-inclusion ambassador from 2017 until his departure, a position that earned him a DC Pride Ally Award from the Capital Pride Alliance, and attended the Capital Pride parade for a number of years while in Washington.
 He credits his dedication to LGBTQ+ issues to stumbling upon a Human Rights Campaign (HRC) Action Center housed in Harvey Milk's home in San Francisco while on his honeymoon.
 In 2018, he spoke at the HRC's annual dinner, where he introduced Adam Rippon; the following year, he headed a fundraiser with Monumental Sports and raised $18,300 benefitting HRC.

 He was one of three Capitals players (the others being Brett Connolly and Devante Smith-Pelly) who declined to visit the White House during the Trump administration after winning the Stanley Cup, an NHL tradition, saying he needed to "stay true to [his] values."

-Following the murder of George Floyd and the subsequent protests, Holtby posted on Twitter for the first time in 3 years to show his support for the Black Lives Matter movement, recognizing himself as someone in the "white privileged category," and urging others to speak up.
+Following the murder of George Floyd and the subsequent protests, Holtby posted on Twitter for the first time in three years to show his support for the Black Lives Matter movement, recognizing himself as someone in the "white privileged category," and urging others to speak up.
 He and his wife held an auction during the summer of 2020 and raised nearly $40,000 for Black Lives Matter DC and the Leadership Conference on Civil and Human Rights.

 In late 2020, artist David Gunnarsson revealed Holtby's first custom Canucks mask, which featured a thunderbird.
 Following pushback on the design for culturally appropriating First Nations communities, the mask was pulled and Holtby appeared on CTV News to apologize and share that he would not wear the mask.
 Gunnarson and Coast Salish artist Luke Marston collaborated on his new mask, which featured the legend of the Gonakadet, or Sea-Wolf, which stresses the importance of family units traveling and hunting together.